 - When prompted, designate Touro University Nevada on your application to ensure your application is received.

-- Submit the secondary application through the link provided in your email invitation.
+- Submit the secondary application through the link provided in your email invitation or above.
 Pay a non-refundable application fee of $75.
-NOTE- do not submit the secondary application unless invited.

 Mail all supporting documents to: